Solar power: turning up the heat

 - Environmental benefits

 Kimberlina Solar Thermal Energy Plant

 The concentrated solar thermal energy plant in Kimberlina (Bakersfield, California), is the first plant to be linked to the Californian network for 20 years.
 It depends on CLFR technology (Compact Linear Fresnel Reflection) that uses mirrors to concentrate the sun's rays and to produce steam.

-Providing power to the "sun belt"
+Delivering power to the sun belt

-AREVA Solar improves utilities’ energy mix either by building new CO2-free plants or by boosting the capacity of existing plants with solar generated steam.
+AREVA improves utilities’ energy mix either by building new CO2-free plants or by boosting the capacity of existing plants with solar generated steam.

 Did you know?

 In terms of land use per MWe of capacity, CLFR is the most land-efficient solar technology.